-REITS may make direct investments in real estate and certain additional risks apply to direct ownership of real estate including, among other factors general U.S. and global as well as local economic conditions, declines in real estate values, variations in rental income and space availability, insurance risks, financial health of tenants, overbuilding and increased competition for tenants, oversupply of properties for sale, changing demographics, changes in interest rates, changes in tax rates, changes in government regulations, faulty construction and the ongoing need for capital improvements, liability associated with property including liability for environmental hazards and the unavailability of construction financing or mortgage loans at rates acceptable to developers.
-Because of their structure, and a current legal requirement that they distribute at least 90% of their taxable income to shareholders annually, REITs require frequent amounts of new funding, through borrowing money and issuing stock.
+REITs may not be diversified and are subject to the risks of financing projects.
+The real estate industry may be cyclical, and, if a Fund acquires REIT securities at or near the top of the cycle, there is increased risk of a decline in value of the REIT securities.
+Demand for certain types of real estate may inflate the value of real estate.
+This may increase the risk of a substantial decline in the value of such real estate and increase the risk of a decline in the value of the REITs are also subject to defaults by borrowers and the market's perception of the REIT industry generally.
+Because of their structure, and current legal requirements that they distribute a substantial percentage of their taxable income to shareholders annually, REITs require frequent amounts of new funding, through both borrowing money and issuing stock.
 Thus, REITs historically have frequently issued substantial amounts of new equity shares (or equivalents) to purchase or build new properties.
 This may have adversely affected REIT equity share market prices.
 Both existing and new share issuances may have an adverse effect on these prices in the future, especially if REITs continue to issue stock when real estate prices are relatively high and stock prices are relatively low.